Environmental Engineering - Master of Science in Environmental Engineering

 or ENVE 599

-Professional Development Electives for the Non-Thesis Option (Outside the College of Engineering)
+Professional Development Electives for the Non-Thesis Track (outside the College of Engineering)

-MS program: A minimum of six credits hours in graduate-level communications, management, economics and/or other relevant disciplines.
-These courses will be selected by the student and must be approved by the environmental engineering faculty (6 credits).
+For students pursuing the non-thesis track, a minimum of 6 credit hours in graduate-level communications, management, economics and/or other relevant disciplines are required as part of the 12 elective credit hour requirement.
+These courses will be selected by the student and must be approved by the student’s advisor and graduate committee.